adavarski/DevOps-AZURE-demo/AKS/README.md

-Example AKS cluster using Terraform
+### Example AKS cluster using Terraform

-This repository showcases using Terraform to provision a new network and AKS cluster with nodes within.
+This repository showcases using Terraform to provision a new AKS cluster with nodes within.

 Install and configure

-Ensure that kubectl, az, and terraform are installed first.
+Ensure that az, terraform and az are installed first.

 Initialise the Azure CLI if you haven't already: